Toshihiro-Ota/imixer/README.md

 |:--|:-:|
 |  We thank [Graduate School of Artificial Intelligence and Science, Rikkyo University (Rikkyo AI)](https://ai.rikkyo.ac.jp) which supports us with computational resources, facilities, and others. |  ![logo-rikkyo-ai] |

-[logo-rikkyo-ai]: img/RIKKYOAI_main.png "Logo of Rikkyo AI"
+[logo-rikkyo-ai]: img/RIKKYOAI.png "Logo of Rikkyo AI"

+## License

+This project is licensed under the Apache License, Version 2.0 (the "License").
+See [LICENSE](./LICENSE) for details.